Weinstein case judge declares mistrial on remaining rape charge as jury foreperson won’t deliberate

-Weinstein, 73, denies all the charges and had complained to the judge before Wednesday's partial verdict that it was unfair to continue amid jury tensions.
-He had a blank, drained expression as court officers escorted him out Thursday in the wheelchair he uses due to various health problems.
-He has been behind bars since his initial conviction in 2020, and he later also was sentenced to prison in a separate California case, which he's appealing.

-He's due back in court July 2 for discussion of retrial and sentencing dates.
-His first-degree criminal sex act conviction carries the potential for up to 25 years in prison, while the unresolved third-degree rape charge is punishable by up to four years — less than he already has served.
+NEW YORK (AP) — The judge in Harvey Weinstein ’s sex crimes case declared a mistrial on the remaining rape charge after the jury foreperson said he wouldn’t continue deliberating.

-In Wednesday's partial verdict, Weinstein was convicted of one of the top charges but acquitted of another.
+Deliberations were ended Thursday, a day after the jury delivered a partial verdict in Weinstein’s sex crimes retrial, convicting the ex-studio boss of one of the top charges but acquitted him of another.
 Both of those charges concerned accusations of forcing oral sex on women in 2006.
 Those verdicts still stand.

-While the jury of seven women and five men was unanimous on those decisions, it got stuck on the rape charge involving another woman, Jessica Mann, who also said she had a consensual sexual relationship with Weinstein.
+The jury got stuck on a third charge involving accusations from Jessica Mann.
+The hairstylist and actor testified for days — as she did in 2020 — about the rape she said she endured in a Manhattan hotel room and about why she continued to see and have consensual encounters with Weinstein afterward.

+Mann is ready to go to trial a third time, said Manhattan prosecutor Nicole Blumberg after the judge ended deliberations.
+No new trial date has yet been set.

 Jury-room strains started leaking into public view Friday, when a juror asked to be excused because he felt another was being treated unfairly.
 Then Monday, the foreperson complained that other jurors were pushing people to change their minds and talking about information beyond the charges.

-The man raised concerns again Wednesday, telling the judge he felt afraid in the jury room because another juror was yelling at him for sticking to his opinion and at one suggested the foreperson would “see me outside.”
+The man raised concerns again Wednesday.
+In a closed-door discussion with prosecutors, defense lawyers and the judge, the foreperson said another juror was yelling at him for sticking to his opinion and at one point vowed, “You going to see me outside.”

-When Judge Curtis Farber asked the foreperson Thursday whether he was willing to return to deliberations, the man said said no. And with that, Farber declared a mistrial on the rape count.

-Farber said he later spoke to the other 11 jurors, and “they were extremely disappointed” by the outcome.
+“I feel afraid inside there,” the foreperson told the judge and attorneys, according to a transcript.

 Weinstein’s initial conviction five years ago seemed to cement the downfall of one of Hollywood’s most powerful men in a pivotal moment for the #MeToo movement against sexual misconduct.